mlrun/mlrun/docs/genai/deployment/genai_serving.md

 (genai-serving)=
-# Serving GenAI Models
+# Serving gen AI models

-Serving a GenAI model is in essence the same as serving any other model.
-The main differences are with the inputs and outputs, which are usually unstructured (text or images) and the model is usually a transformer model.
-With MLRun you can serve any model, including pretrained models from the Hugging Face model hub as well as models fine-tuned with MLRun.
+Serving a gen AI model is, in essence, the same as serving any other model.
+The main differences are with the inputs and outputs, which are usually unstructured (text or images), and the model is usually a transformer model.
+With MLRun you can serve any model, including pretrained models from the [Hugging Face model hub](https://huggingface.co/docs/hub/en/models-the-hub) as well as models that are fine-tuned with MLRun.

 Another common use case is to serve the model as part of an inference pipeline, where the model is used as part of a larger pipeline that includes data preprocessing, model execution, and post-processing.
-This is covered in the {ref}`GenAI serving graph section <genai-serving-graph>`.
+This is covered in the {ref}`gen AI serving graph section <genai-serving-graph>`.

 ## Serving using the function hub

-The function hub has a serving class called `hugging_face_serving` to run Hugging Face models.
-The following code shows how to import the function to your project
+The function hub has a serving class called [`hugging_face_serving`](https://www.mlrun.org/hub/functions/master/hugging_face_serving/) to run Hugging Face models.
+The following code shows how to import the function to your project:

 ```python
 hugging_face_serving = project.set_function("hub://hugging_face_serving")
 ```

-Next, you can add a model to the function using the following code:
+Next, you can add a model to the function using this code:

 ```python